ruby/rdoc/RI.md

 ## `ri` Information

 With certain options,
-an `ri` command may output information other than documents or lists:
+an `ri` command may display information other than documents or lists:

 - {Option \\--help or -h}[rdoc-ref:RI.md@-help-2C+-h]:
-  Outputs `ri` help text.
+  Shows `ri` help text.
 - {option \\--version or -v}[rdoc-ref:RI.md@-version-2C+-v]:
-  Outputs `ri` version.
+  Shows `ri` version.
 - {Option \\--dump=FILEPATH}[rdoc-ref:RI.md@-dump-3DFILEPATH]:
-  Outputs dump of ri cache file at the given filepath.
+  Shows dump of ri cache file at the given filepath.

 ## Static Mode

-In static mode, `ri` outputs a response and exits.
+In static mode, `ri` shows a response and exits.

 In general, `ri` responds in static mode if the command gives a _name_: